linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 02 Fundamentals of Investing.md

 Liquidity risk is also important for portfolio managers that must mark to market positions periodically.
 For example, the manager of a mutual fund is required to report the market value of each holding at the end of each business day.
 This means accurate price information must be available.
 Some assets do not trade frequently and are therefore difficult to price.

-# Exchange Rate or Currency Risk
+#### Exchange Rate or Currency Risk

 An asset whose payments are not in the domestic currency of the investor has unknown cash flows in the domestic currency.
 The cash flows in the investor's domestic currency are dependent on the exchange rate at the time the payments are received from the asset.
 For example, suppose an investor's domestic currency is the U.S. dollar and that the investor purchases an asset whose payments are in euros.
 If the euro depreciates relative to the U.S. dollar at the time a euro payment is received, then fewer U.S. dollars will be received.

 The risk of receiving less of the domestic currency than is expected at the time of purchase when an asset makes payments in a currency other than the investor's domestic currency is called exchange rate risk or currency risk.

-# Risks for Bonds
+#### Risks for Bonds

 There are systematic risks that affect bond returns in addition to those described above.
 They include interest rate risk, call/prepayment risk, and reinvestment risk.

-Interest Rate Risk The price of a bond changes as interest rates change.
-Specifically, price moves in the opposite direction to the change in inter est rates.
+##### Interest Rate Risk

+The price of a bond changes as interest rates change.
+Specifically, price moves in the opposite direction to the change in interest rates.
 That is, if interest rates increase, the price of a bond will decline; if interest rates decrease, the price of a bond will increase.
 This is the reason a bond will sell above its par value (i.e., sell at a premium) or below its par value (i.e., sell at a discount).
 The risk that the price of a bond or bond portfolio will decline when interest rates increase is called interest rate risk.

 The sensitivity of the price of a bond to changes in interest rates depends on the following factors: